blundin/brianlundin.com/src/_posts/2015-05-24-Writing-A-Novel-with-Ulysses-III-by-David-Hewson.md

 ---
 layout: post
-title: "'Writing A Novel with Ulysses' by David Hewson"
+title: "'Writing A Novel with Ulysses' by David Hewson 📚"
 date: 2015-05-24
 description: I learned alot from this about using a new tool, even if it was not an exciting read.
+categories: books
+tags: reading
 redirect_from:
   - /2015/05/24/writing-a-novel-with-ulysses-iii-by-david-hewson/
 ---